tomatensaus/DeyeSolarDesktop/README.md

 A complete dashboard and automation to export to the grid during peak hours and charge during cheap hours.
 Sit back while your inverter buys and sells power

 * Import/Export Dashboard [Import/Export](./Import_Export.md)
-  Automate your Deye inverter to charge the battery using the cheapest hours on the tariff for your country.
+  Automate your Deye inverter to charge the battery using the cheapest hours on the tariff for your country (for European countries with very little winter sun).

 * Telegram integration with notifications about power outages: see [TELEGRAM_SETUP Guide](./TELEGRAM_SETUP.md)

 * New automation added:
-Inverter: Switch to Export essentials/Non-Essentials when sun sets/rises Automation is disabled (by default)
-This stops the export to non-essentials from the battery when the sun is not shining, but during the day solar power is sent to non-essentials
+Inverter: Switch to Export essentials/Non-Essentials when sun sets/rises Automation is not installed by default [packages/essentials_automation.yaml](./packages/essentials_automation.yaml) This stops the export to non-essentials from the battery when the sun is not shining, but during the day solar power is sent to non-essentials

 ### Why this project: